API reference - A121#

 Data is lazily loaded from the underlying file on demand.

-- abstract close() None #
+abstract close() None#

 Close the underlying file

-- class acconeer.exptool.a121.StackedResults(*, data_saturated: ndarray[Any, dtype[bool_]], frame_delayed: ndarray[Any, dtype[bool_]], calibration_needed: ndarray[Any, dtype[bool_]], temperature: ndarray[Any, dtype[bool_]], frame: ndarray[Any, dtype[Any]], tick: ndarray[Any, dtype[int64]], context: ResultContext)#
+class acconeer.exptool.a121.StackedResults(*, data_saturated: ndarray[Any, dtype[bool]], frame_delayed: ndarray[Any, dtype[bool]], calibration_needed: ndarray[Any, dtype[bool]], temperature: ndarray[Any, dtype[bool]], frame: ndarray[Any, dtype[Any]], tick: ndarray[Any, dtype[int64]], context: ResultContext)#

 Stacked results